jieyoushen/pytorch_Supvervised_Contrastive_Loss_variants/README.md

 # FocalContrastiveLoss

-This is the pytorch implementation of focal supervised contrastive loss to deal with imbalanced dataset when training a supervised contrasitve model
+This is the PyTorch implementation of focal supervised contrastive loss to deal with an imbalanced dataset when training a supervised contrastive model